ariatemplates/git-release-notes/README.md

 `request` is an instance of [sync-request](https://www.npmjs.com/package/sync-request).
 This can be useful for querying the Jira API for example to extract extra metadata about a ticket related to a commit.

+`templateData` is an object parsed as JSON that is passed through to the template and can contain any arbitary data as required by the template.
+Useful for using the same template across different repositories.

 ### Command Line Options

 More advanced command line options are